bearlike/Personal-Assistant/README.md

 > [!NOTE]
->  **Quick Installation for Mac and Linux Users:** Clone the repository, navigate to the project root and run the below script:
+>  **Installation script for Mac and Linux Users:** Clone the repository, navigate to the project root and run the below script:
 > ```bash
 > chmod +x build-install.sh
 > ./build-install.sh fallback-install